Berea-College-CSC-226/hw03-main/Answers/hw03_manabtl3.md

      Click the link to look at the branches.
 Do you see yours?
 Do you see any others?

 ```
-    I believe I only see mine unless I go on the Github website and see my other classmates branches.
+    I believe I only see my files (hw03_manabatl3_galaxy.py , hw03_manabatl3.md) unless I go on the
+    Github website and see my other classmates branches.
 ```

 4.c.
 Compare your branch and the master branch by clicking on each.
 Are they different?

 ```
-    Replace this text with your answer
+    Yes, they are different.
+My branch only has my edits and files.
 ```